How to do Web Scraping with Puppeteer and NodeJS

 await page.waitForTimeout(1000);

-As you can see, we are coding the instructions that a user would perform directly on the browser.
+Put simply, we're coding the instructions a user would otherwise perform directly on the browser.

 const searchInputEl = await page.$('#search-form input');